RalphAS/PeriodicSchurDecompositions.jl/docs/src/index.md

-This Julia package provides implementations of the periodic Schur decomposition of matrix products of real element types and of the generalized periodic Schur decomposition for complex element types.
+This Julia package provides implementations of the periodic Schur decomposition of matrix products of real element types and of the generalized periodic Schur decomposition for real and complex element types.
+Functions for reordering invariant subspaces are also provided.
+A Krylov-Schur scheme for computing extreme eigenvalues and corresponding subspaces of products of linear operators in large-dimensional spaces is also included.

 ## Definitions